SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 the GraveRobber bot.

-If you are using "duplicate" as a reason, it would be a good idea to include the primary tag of the post with the request.
+If you are using "duplicate" as a reason, it would be a good idea to include the primary tag of the post with the request.<a id="cv-pls-format-duplicate-with-tag-tag"></a>

     [tag:cv-pls] [tag:asdf] duplicate https://stackoverflow/q/12345